Return to Learn FAQ

 Will students be able to take buses to school?

 Yes, school bus transportation is available to students who are eligible.
 However, safety precautions will include mandatory face coverings and physical distancing at bus stops and inside buses.
 HPS buses are completely disinfected twice per day (after AM and PM routes).
+Diagonal seating arrangements will be implemented for physical distancing.

 How will the buses be cleaned and disinfected?